MicrosoftDocs/Contribute/Contribute/architecture-center/guide-templates.md

 ## Contributors

 > Start with the explanation text (same for every article), in italics.
-Then include the "Pricipal authors" list and the "Additional contributors" list (if there are additional contributors).
+Then include the "Principal authors" list and the "Additional contributors" list (if there are additional contributors).
 Link each contributor's name to the person's LinkedIn profile.
 After the name, place a pipe symbol ("|") with spaces, and then enter the person's title.
 We don't include the person's company, MVP status, or links to additional profiles.
 Implement this format:

 *This article is maintained by Microsoft.
 It was originally written by the following contributors.*